nhpip/iex_history2/README.md

 NOTE: All changes may not be applied, to do this specify the filename in `IExHistory2.initialize/1` instead of a config keyword list

 ### IExHistory2.configure/2
-Allows the following options to be changed, but not saved:
+Allows the following options to be changed:
 ```
     :show_date
     :history_limit